 - 1.6 The distribution of the ALC grades is shown on the attached map.
 The information is presented at a scale of 1:5,000; it is accurate at this level but any enlargement would be misleading.
-This map supercedes any previous ALC information for this site. - 1.7 At the time of survey the land use on the site was cereals. - 1.8 A general description of the grades and sub-grades is provided as an appendix.
+This map supercedes any previous ALC information for this site. - 1.7 At the time of survey the land use on the site was permanent grass.
+The area of Non-agricultural relates to some open water and its fringes. - 1.8 A general description of the grades and sub-grades is provided as an appendix.
 The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield.